 This event represented a turning point for Kumar.
 He was told he would be unable to walk again or have children, and doctors advised him not to practice yoga.
 After a year of experiencing no progress, he began practicing yoga once again.
 By the following year, he was fully mobile, and in two years, he could run.
 He resumed about 300 asanas, and had his first daughter in 1994.

 “I applied the energy flow principles of Hatha Yoga, systematically creating an order of postures by which I could speed up my progress and align all those deviated parts.
 I owe 100 percent of my success to Hatha Yoga,” he says.

 From that point forward, he decided to devote his time outside of work to promote correct understanding of the traditional methods of yoga.
-This includes the progressive nature of Hatha Yoga to Raja Yoga (meditation), ultimately leading to the de-conditioning of the mind .
+This includes the progressive nature of Hatha Yoga to Raja Yoga (meditation), ultimately leading to complete liberation of the mind .

 Learning with Kumar

 Kumar leads residential meditation courses for serious aspirants on the path of yoga twice a year.
 He trains yoga and meditation teachers and runs yoga and health workshops for the public in the UK, US and India.
 Kumar is one of only three living masters who practice the science of Kaya Chikitsa, an ancient healing system with its roots in original yoga — the source of Ayurveda.
 He offers a series of free yoga classes as a community service to thousands of residents in Hyderabad, India, where he also works as a nuclear scientist.
 Kumar’s holistic approach to health and wellness includes consultancy for treatments of life-threatening injuries and systemic diseases.